How to Use Glucoamylase Enzyme in Homebrewing

 Glucoamylase, also known as amyloglucosidase, is an enzyme most often produced from fungi such as Aspergillus niger.
 Its purpose is to break the last remaining bonds in starch molecules, converting long, stubborn dextrins into single glucose units.
 It works by hydrolyzing both the alpha-1,4 and alpha-1,6 glycosidic linkages that connect those carbohydrate chains.

 In a typical mash, brewers rely on alpha-amylase and beta-amylase to handle most of the starch conversion.
-Alpha-amylase chops the starch into smaller fragments, and beta-amylase turns many of those into maltose, the two-sugar molecule yeast loves.
 But both enzymes leave behind dextrins, which yeast cannot ferment.
 Glucoamylase finishes the process that alpha and beta begin.
 It strips every possible glucose molecule from those leftover chains, transforming what would have been body-building carbohydrates into fermentable fuel.

 The result is a wort with higher fermentability and more predictable attenuation.
 In effect, glucoamylase cleans the table after the mash, ensuring nothing is left behind that the yeast cannot use.